 When a report comes into the EY Ethics Hotline, either by phone or internet, it receives prompt attention by the member firm's legal function.
 Depending on the content of the report, appropriate individuals from Risk Management, Talent or other functions are also involved in addressing the report.
-EYG member firms are encouraged to log into the EY

-Ethics Hotline matters that are reported locally outside of the EY Ethics Hotline.
+Ethics Hotline matters that are reported outside of the EY Ethics Hotline are investigated and managed correspondently.